 - Your gender

 - Your lifestyle and the intensity of your physical activity

-– Your current morphology
+- Your current body shape

-– Your genetics, meaning your basic metabolism.
+- Your genetics, which affect your basic metabolism.

 Consume the right calories